 Copy Rights: Articles published by Research Resources & Archives will be copyrighted using the Creative Commons Attribution 4.0 International License.

-Reviewing for Research Resources & Archives is performed entirely on volunteer basis.
+FOR REVIEWERS Reviewing for Research Resources & Archives is performed entirely on volunteer basis.
 With the understanding of how important the review process is in academic publishing, reviewers are advised to strictly adhere to Best Practice as they perform this task.

 Accept/Decline Invitations: Reviewers reserve the right to accept or decline invitations to review manuscripts.
 Reviewers should only accept invitations to review manuscripts within their area of expertise and when they can dedicate the appropriate time to conduct a critical review of the manuscript.
 Reviewers who initially accept review invitations and later discover that they do not have the needed expertise to perform such review should contact editor immediately and recuse themselves from the assignment.
 Reviewed comments should be returned within the stipulated time.
 COPE Flowchat.